Padding Oracle

 CBC encryption

 During the decryption, the reverse operation is used.
-The encrypted data is split in block of X bytes.
+The encrypted data is split into blocks of X bytes.
 Then the block is decrypted and XORed with the previous encrypted block to get the cleartext.
-The following schema (Wikipedia) highlights this behavior:
+The following schema (source: Wikipedia) highlights this behavior:

 CBC decryption